Best county to live in for every state

 Virginia: Loudoun County

-Loudoun County is in northern Virginia, just 25 miles out of Washington D.C.
-It is farm country—for vegetable farms, dairies and horse farms—and you can pick apples, go riding, or watch a horse race.
+Loudoun County is in northern Virginia, just 25 miles outside Washington D.C.
+It is farm country—for vegetables, dairy cows, and horses—and there are opportunities to pick apples, go riding, or watch horse racing.
 There are farm tours in the spring or the Loudoun Heritage Farm Museum to visit and more than 40 wineries.
-The county seat is Leesburg, once called Georgetown for King George II.
+The county seat is Leesburg, Virginia, named for the Lee family, very influential in Virginia since the early Colonial days.

 Washington: King County

-King County is home to Seattle, the farmers market at Pike Place Market, and the Museum of Pop Culture, founded by Microsoft's Paul Allen.
+King County is home to Seattle, the farmers' market at Pike Place Market, and the Museum of Pop Culture, established by Microsoft co-founder Paul Allen.
 You can visit the Space Needle or the Chihuly Garden and Glass to see Dale Chihuly's glass sculptures.
-There is the Seattle Aquarium and the gum wall, literally a brick wall covered with gum at the Pike Place Market.
+Other attractions include the Seattle Aquarium and The Gum Wall, literally a brick wall covered with gum at the Pike Place Market.

 West Virginia: Monongalia County

-Morgantown is the county seat of Monongalia County, where attractions include the Morgantown History Museum and the Art Museum of West Virginia University, the Forks of Cheat Winery, and the Cheat Lake Trail.
-There's also a museum to the coal industry in the coal mining state, the Royce J. and Caroline B. Watts Museum.
+Morgantown, West Virginia, is the county seat of Monongalia County, where attractions include the Morgantown History Museum and the Art Museum of West Virginia University, the Forks of Cheat Winery, and the Cheat Lake Trail.
+There's also a museum to the coal industry in the coal mining state—the Royce J. and Caroline B. Watts Museum.

 Wisconsin: Ozaukee County